 For additional information on any of these aspects, visit the World Data System training resources page (https://www.icsu-wds.org/services/training-resources-guide) or the ESIP Federation data management training clearinghouse (http://dmtclearinghouse.esipfed.org/).

 We sought to advance conversations about the state of the data in citizen science through structured interviews with 36 citizen science projects around the world, representing many scientific domains, and to provide recommendations for improved practice.
 This research was conducted by citizen science and data experts working under the auspices of the International Science Council Committee on Data (CODATA) and World Data System (WDS).
-Together, CODATA and WDS formed a task group on citizen science and etc the Validation, Curation, and Management of Crowdsourced Data in 2016.
+Together, CODATA and WDS formed a task group, Citizen Science and the Validation, Curation, and Management of Crowdsourced Data, in 2016.
 The objectives of the task group were to better understand the ecosystem of data-generating citizen science, scientific crowdsourcing, and volunteered geographic information (VGI) to characterize the potential and challenges of these developments for science as a whole, and data science in particular.

 Following this introduction, we review current trends in science and scientific data relevant to citizen science, and then examine current issues around data quality and fitness for use in citizen science.
 The first contribution of this paper is an exploratory empirical investigation into the state of the data in citizen science.
 We present our methods and results of the survey of practices before discussing the results.
 This paper also contributes practical and research-oriented recommendations.
 As an initial step toward offering concrete guidelines, we identify a list of good data management practices that may be helpful for citizen science projects to consider, particularly if they wish to elevate the value of their data for reuse.
 We also suggest areas where more research is needed to understand more about our findings, and maximize the impact of this steadily growing field.